Athmaja-Viswanath/Evolution-of-expression-plasticity-Caenorhabditis/README.md

 ## Repository Overview
 On-going analysis for _C. remanei_ and _C. latens_ datasets.
 This dataset contains data for two species (_C. remanei_ & _C. latens_), sex (males & females) and tissues (gonad & soma)

+## Repository Structure

+### 1-Input
+- Input data files currently not made available

+### 2-Processing
+- Contains scripts for differential gene expression analysis and Weighted gene co-expression analysis (WGCNA)
+- Scripts are part of on-going analyses and are subject to change

+### 3-Output
+- Contains all the generated figures and additional files resulting from the analyses